This topic outlines some of the best practices that can help you use Certificate Authority Service more effectively.

 CA key sizes and algorithms

-Cryptographic key sizes and algorithms define the type and strength of the asymmetric keypair that is used to sign certificates and Certificate Revocation Lists (CRLs).
-As CAs can live for a relatively long period of time, the keys should be strong enough to be secure throughout the length of their intended lifetime.
+Cryptographic key sizes and algorithms define the type and strength of the asymmetric key-pair that is used to sign certificates and Certificate Revocation Lists (CRLs).
+CAs can live for a relatively long period.
+Therefore, it is important that the keys are strong enough to be secure throughout the CA's intended lifetime.

 If you have a well-defined PKI environment with modern devices, Elliptic Curve Digital Signature Algorithm (ECDSA) offers the best performance and security.
 In organizations with a wide range of systems and uncertainty about key support, it could be sufficient to use RSA-based keys.

-Regardless of the CA lifetime, or key size and algorithm, it is strongly recommended that you put in place a process for regular rotation of CA keys.
+Regardless of the CA lifetime, or key size and algorithm, we recommend that you set up a process for regular rotation of CA keys.

-For more information on choosing an algorithm for signing keys, see Choosing a key algorithm.
+For more information about choosing an algorithm for signing keys, see Choosing a key algorithm.